Land of the Dead: Plot

-Some years after the zombie apocalypse, the scattered remnants of human civilization have reorganized enough to establish a chain of protected city-states across America.
-One such sanctuary is concentrated within the triangular peninsula of downtown Pittsburgh, Pennsylvania, which contains a feudal-like government.
-Bordered on two sides by rivers and barricaded on the third with an electrified fence guarded by a militia, the city has become a haven in which its citizens live in relative security.
-Outside the city's barriers is a no-man's-land of barren countryside and dilapidated suburban towns long deserted by living humans but overrun with legions of the dead.
-The rich and powerful live in a luxury high-rise called Fiddler's Green, while the rest of the population subsists in squalor.
-All forms of commerce within this protected zone are controlled by Paul Kaufman, the city's ruthless plutocratic ruler.
-He has sponsored Dead Reckoning, an armored personnel vehicle that can travel through the zombie-infested areas with ease.
+Years after the zombie apocalypse, the scattered remnants of human civilization have established a chain of protected city-states across North America.
+One such sanctuary is located in downtown Pittsburgh, ruled by a feudal-like government.
+Bordered on two sides by rivers and barricaded on the third with an electrified fence guarded by a militia, the city has become a relatively secure haven.
+Outside the city's barriers are barren countryside and dilapidated suburban towns long deserted by humans but overrun with numerous zombies.
+The rich and powerful live in a luxury high-rise called "Fiddler's Green", while the rest of the population subsists in squalor.
+All forms of commerce within this protected zone are controlled by Paul Kaufman, the city's ruthless plutocratic ruler who owns Dead Reckoning, an armored personnel vehicle that can easily travel through zombie-infested areas.

-Riley Denbo is the designer and commander of Dead Reckoning.
-Unlike Kaufman, Riley is respected for his work in protecting the citizens, as well as providing them with food and medical supplies that the citizens can no longer safely acquire themselves.
-Using Dead Reckoning, Riley and his crew venture into areas overrun with zombies to scavenge for necessary supplies.
-They also retrieve luxury items such as designer clothing and top shelf brands of liquor as these things offer a powerful means of barter within Kaufman's oppressive oligarchic regime.
-On one mission, they notice many zombies exhibiting intelligent behavior.
-This is especially seen in one such zombie, "Big Daddy", formerly a gas station attendant.
-During the mission, rookie Mike is bitten by a zombie and commits suicide before he turns.
+Riley Denbo, Dead Reckoning's designer and commander, and his crew pilot the vehicle into the no-man's-land to scavenge for necessary food and medical supplies for the citizens as well as luxury items to use as a means of barter within Kaufman's oppressive oligarchic regime.
+On one mission, they notice many zombies exhibiting intelligent behavior, especially former gas station attendant "Big Daddy".
+During the mission, rookie Mike is bitten by a zombie while trying to grab a scattered cigarettes.
+Soon afterwards, Riley and Charlie Houk arrived.
+Realising that Mike has been bitten, Cholo DeMora initially intend to end his life but Riley shoots the undead instead.
+With no choice, Mike commits suicide, rather than being turned.

 After the mission, Riley retires from commanding Dead Reckoning.
-Grown weary of a hard-scrabble life in a post-apocalyptic city, he plans to leave the urban sanctuary for the open road to Canada once repairs on his car are finished.
-Back in the city, he visits Chihuahua's bar.
-There, he sees a prostitute named Slack being forced into a cage with some zombies to entertain guests.
-Riley and Charlie save Slack; Charlie kills Chihuahua in the ensuing chaos.
-Riley, Charlie and Slack are arrested.
-Slack reveals that Kaufman ordered her execution, for helping a resistance leader named Mulligan to instigate rebellion among the poor.
+Weary of a marginal existence in a post-apocalyptic city, he plans to depart for Canada once repairs on his car are finished.
+Back in the city, he discovers his car missing and he visits a pimp named Chihuahua, whose men were supposed to be fixing it.
+At Chihuahua's joint, he sees a prostitute named Slack being forced into a cage with some zombies to entertain guests.
+Riley and his best friend Charlie rescue Slack; after Charlie kills Chihuahua in the ensuing chaos, the trio are arrested.
+Slack reveals that Kaufman ordered her execution for assisting a resistance leader named Mulligan.

-Meanwhile, Cholo DeMora, Dead Reckonings second in command, is denied an apartment in Fiddler's Green despite his dirty service to Kaufman in disposing his political enemies.
-In retaliation, Cholo takes over Dead Reckoning and threatens to destroy Fiddler's Green with it if Kaufman does not comply with his request of a $5,000,000 ransom.
-Kaufman approaches Riley and tasks him, as well as Charlie and Slack, to retrieve Dead Reckoning.
-They are supervised by Manolete, Motown, and Pillsbury.
+Meanwhile, Cholo is denied an apartment in Fiddler's Green despite assisting Kaufman in eradicating his political enemies.
+Cholo commandeers the vehicle and threatens to destroy Fiddler's Green unless Kaufman pays him a $5,000,000 ransom.
+Kaufman approaches Riley and tasks him, Charlie and Slack, with retrieving the vehicle.